marsanatta/offline_test/README.md

 D3
 ```

+p.s.
-p.s. the print deck function prints the card vector from the front to the back.
+The print deck function prints the card vector from the front to the back.
+Therefore, the top of the deck is at the end of print deck output.
+When picking up the cards, it starts from the end of the output.

 # Q2.
 How to find 2 to 100 prime numbers?